cimeister/academic-kickstart/content/blog/unigramlm/additional.md

+## Conclusions

+Tokenization shouldn't be just a monolithic preprocessing step you fix once and forget; it quietly defines what your model even sees as input, and can have a huge effect on the behavior and fairness of the systems trained on top of it.
+If we take that seriously, we should treat tokenization as a full-blown modeling choice and explore the whole design space: priors (e.g., over length), supports (which segmentations are even allowed by pretokenization choices), and inference rules (Viterbi vs sampling vs marginalization).
+UnigramLM occupies just one corner of that space, but understanding it clearly is a step toward thinking about tokenizers as models we can design and question, not just as default settings we inherit.

 #### _Acknowledgments_

 As with pretty much any technical work I've written, Tiago Pimentel provided critical commentary and recommendations for this blogpost.
-Thanks, PhD sibling :)
+Thanks, PhD sibling :) And thank you to Sander Land for catching my previous misunderstandings about the SentencePiece implentation.